mpkrass7/m_pkfire/content/post/2024-11-09-relationship-disputes/index.md

 client = OpenAI() # No need to pass credentials if your token is an environment variable
 ```

-### Step 2:
+### Step 2: Motivating the conversation

-Ok obviously step 1 was not hard.
-This one is tougher, not from a coding perspective but simply from an experimentation perspective.
-We need to define the system prompts for both partners in our relationship.
-I think I spent more time working on this than any other part of this exercise.
-After a couple rounds of running the bot, here is what I ended up with for maximum argument quality.
-I also add a starting line and choose from a random list of boys and girls names for each partner.
+Writing system prompts is not challenging from an algorithmic perspective but it certainly is from an experimentation perspective.
+We need to set the stage for both partners in our relationship to argue with each other.
+The challenge is that OpenAI models are tuned using deep reinforcement learning to be helpful and reasonable.
+We don't want OpenAI to be helpful and reasonable right now.
+We want to see a boy and a girl argue with exasperation and rage and tears.
+Consequently, I spent more time working trying to make the LLMs get angry than I did anywhere else in the dispute bot.
+Telling OpenAI that it was a boy or a girl in an argument was not enough.
+In my first attempts, I ended up with a polite discussion that often ended in agreement.
+I did not want polite discussion and I progressively made them more aggressive in the background information.
+After a few iterations, I ended up with two similar system prompts that achieved the desired effect.

 I strongly encourage reading the prompts.
-Besides explaining the situation as done in the AITAH post, I make both of them act more emotional.
-The girl has lines like "cry when necessary if it helps you win the argument" and the boy has lines like "You should get progressively less reasonable and more angry as the argument goes on".
-This is prompt engineering on display ladies and gentleman.
+Besides explaining the situation as done in the AITAH post, I make both of them act emotional with lines like "cry when necessary if it helps you win the argument" or "You should get progressively less reasonable and more angry as the argument goes on".
+Classic prompt engineering.

 ```python